DanB-Web/FEM_Todo/README.md

 This was another Frontend Mentor project that I built from a Figma file and a basic design brief.
 There were a few interesting requirements that allowed me to make a simple Todo list a bit more interacvtive and engaging, such as:

-- Drag and drop functionality to reorder the list, via React Beutiful Drap and Drop
+- Drag and drop functionality to reorder the list, via React Beautiful Drap and Drop

 - A dark mode option - I also added a transition time to so that it fades between modes rather than abruptly switching